 Starting in October of 2013, Kaseya instituted a practice of delivering three regular software releases per year: January, May, and September.
-In addition, we have delivered a publicly posted Roadmap which details in advance what is planned for each of the next three releases, and updated the Roadmap shortly after each release.
+In addition, we used to deliver this publicly posted Roadmap which details in advance what was planned for each of the next three releases, and updated the Roadmap shortly after each release.

 Over the past year Kaseya has completely converted to an Agile approach in engineering.
 We use an iterative planning approach, and priorities often change during the development process based on constant input from customers and the market.
 This creates a mismatch between expectations set in our roadmap and what we deliver.

 We are going to start a new process at Kaseya Connect on April 14-16.
 At Connect we will provide an update on the product strategy and vision in a keynote address.
-The strategy will describe our overall direction for the following year or more.
+The strategy will describe our overall direction for the following year and more.
 As each new release is completed we will provide much more detailed information about what has been delivered, and how it supports our product strategy.

 A number of customers have requested additional detailed information about what included in Release 9, beyond the new modules and capabilities.
 The section below has been expanded to include more detailed information in response to your requests.